-The requirement to access emergency temporary accommodation is still very much the need and with the economic climate experienced at present, these figures are unfortunately like to continue to increase.
-There have been a total of 622 referrals for both projects.
+The requirement to access emergency temporary accommodation therefore is still very much the need and with the economic climate experienced at present, these figures are unfortunately like to continue to increase.
+There have been a total of 712 referrals for both projects in Stevenage and North Hertfordshire.
+During this fiscal year, the Haven have accommodated and supported nearly 140 residents and have achieved a planned move on rate of 81%, which is a credit to the dedicated staff team but remains a target that the organization continues to improve.

-We continue to provide the operational management of the 16 bed hostel in Hitchin and are actively working with other partners to be able to provide a new purpose-built hostel in North Herts due to the current building not being fit for purpose.
-We have identified a suitable site that would provide a new hostel mirroring the Stevenage hostel as well as providing second and third stage accommodation and are working hard with other interested parties to achieve this goal.
+Whilst we continue to provide the operational management of the 16 bed hostel in Hitchin we are actively working with other partners to be able to provide a new purpose-built hostel in Letchworth due to the current building not being fit for purpose.
+We have identified a suitable site that would provide a new hostel mirroring the Stevenage project as well as providing second and third stage accommodation and are working hard with other interested parties to achieve this long-awaited goal.
+It is hoped that approved planning permission for this long-awaited hostel will be approved this year.